History Major

 History minor

-Students pursuing a history minor benefit from small class sizes, explore fascinating and challenging historical questions and problems, and improve their research and writing skills.
-The history minor requires you to complete 18 hours of coursework.
+Explore fascinating and challenging historical questions and improve your research and writing skills with a history minor.
+Requires 18 hours of coursework.

 Explore minor